Akhil1968/react-redux-counter/README.md

 The application has the following react components:
 - CounterControl: a functional react component that acts as a button.
 - CounterOutput: a functional react component that acts as a label.
 - InputControl: A class based react component that has two input-text boxes, two buttons and a label.
-It also maintains local state.
+It connects to the redux store and also maintains its local state.
+- Counter: A class based react component that composes the counter dashboard.
+It connects to the redux store.